 We’d certainly recommend a tour of the Richmond Gaol for visitors interested in Tasmanian history.
 It’s a pretty grim reminder of the life of a convict.
 As you may expect, the prisoners were kept in cramped and often solitary conditions and floggings were frequent.

 The hangman for the colony was a chap by the name of Solomon, and he was an inmate himself at Richmond Gaol.
 His outings consisted of escorted trips to and from Hobart or Launceston in order to carry out executions.
 Not exactly the kind of day-release you’d be jumping for joy about!

 It was not uncommon for convicts to escape.
 The Richmond Gaol could not be considered an impenetrable fortress, that’s for sure.
 With ingenuity and determination, prisoners were known to flee through the shingle roof; under the building’s foundations; out the windows and over the walls!
 Who could blame them?

-A family pass for the Richmond Gaol will set you back about $20.
+A family pass for the Richmond Gaol will set you back about $20 (at time of writing).
 Entry is via a souvenir shop (which is free for everyone to visit).
 Once you’ve paid your dues, you are directed on through the heavy main door and into the yard to begin your discovery.
 A map, marked with the features of the complex, allows a straight-forward, self-guided tour.
 Staff are happy to answer any additional questions.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!